 Since 2018, the Pediatric Palliative Care Webinar Series has been providing high quality educational programming for the entire interdisciplinary team.
 These past webinars are now available for viewing.
 We encourage you to use these recorded webinars for individual or group staff training, IDT meetings or any time you need to bring an expert into your organization’s training room.

-Webinar recordings are $25 each.
+Webinar recordings are $25 each ($30 for 2023 webinars).
 Upon purchase, you will receive a link to download the video.
 That link/video is yours to keep.
 There is no time limit on viewing.
 At this time, CE is not available for viewing the archived webinars.

 Purchase 4 Webinars at the same time and receive 25% Off use code: ARCHIVE4